 Breastfeeding and Alcohol: Considerations (aka Covering My Back)

-My intention is to alleviate concerns for those breastfeeding mothers wishing to enjoy a couple of vinos during Christmas and New Year.
+My intention is to alleviate concerns for nursing mothers wishing to enjoy a couple of vinos during Christmas and New Year.

 However, I’m now going to address the reasons to remain mindful of alcohol intake – just in case this does reach anybody looking for an excuse to behave in a way I would completely reprehend.

-- The livers of newborns are not fully developed and will not process alcohol as efficiently as an adult.
+- The livers of newborns are not fully developed and will not process alcohol as efficiently as an adult’s;

-- Excessive consumption of alcohol makes adults behave irresponsibly.
+- Excessive consumption of alcohol precipitates irresponsible behaviour;

 - Skewed perception, + irrationality + irresponsibility + clumsiness + drowsiness is the perfect combination for endangering your baby or otherwise causing them harm.
 But any one of these factors is enough by itself.